-If a company distributes an asset in specie, the amount of the dividend is the market value of the asset on the date that the dividend is deemed to be paid.
-For listed financial instruments this value would be the price quoted on the exchange at the close of business on the day before the date the dividend is deemed to be paid.
-Tax on dividends in specie will remain the liability of the company declaring the dividend.
+If a company distributes an asset in specie, the dividend is equal to the market value of the asset on the date that the dividend is deemed to be paid.
+For listed financial instruments, this value will be the price quoted on the exchange at the close of business on the last business day before the date the dividend is deemed to be paid.